-- 4.81 Transpower is proposing a total expenditure of \$320.1 million across RCP4 for business support.
-This represents an increase of around \$34.1 million or 11.9% when compared to RCP3 expenditure. - 4.82 Business support covers internal costs of permanent employees and contractors for Information Services and Technology (IST or ICT), external affairs, corporate services, corporate governance, people, and customer and strategy. - 4.83 We consider all of the expenditure is prudent and efficient. - 4.84 Transpower notes that "capex and maintenance are forecast to grow by 145 percent from RCP2 to RCP5, while workforce Capacity is forecast to grow by 45 percent."
-This suggests the proposed FTE increase is likely to be proportionate to the proposed work programme and is consistent with the main driver of the increase.
+- 4.69 Transpower is proposing a total expenditure of \$320.1 million across RCP4 for business support.
+This represents an increase of around \$34.1 million or 11.9% when compared to RCP3 expenditure. - 4.70 Business support covers internal costs of permanent employees and contractors for Information Services and Technology (IST or ICT),37 external affairs, corporate services,38 corporate governance, people,39 and customer and strategy.40 - 4.71 We consider most of the expenditure is prudent and efficient with the exception of \$2.8 million proposed for RCP5 preparation. - 4.72 Transpower notes that "capex and maintenance are forecast to grow by 145 percent from RCP2 to RCP5, while workforce Capacity is forecast to grow by 45 percent."41 This suggests the proposed FTE increase is likely to be proportionate to the proposed work programme and is consistent with the main driver of the increase. - 4.73 Transpower considers business support opex to be directly linked to its planned investment.
+Key drivers for the business support opex increase include:42

-&lt;sup>43 Note we use 'IST' and 'ICT' interchangeably.
+37 Note we use 'IST' and 'ICT' interchangeably.

-&lt;sup>44 Includes Finance, Procurement and Supply (including Warehousing), Risk and Assurance and Treasury teams.
+38 Includes Finance, Procurement and Supply (including Warehousing), Risk and Assurance and Treasury teams.

-&lt;sup>45 Comprises four functional groups - Health and Safety, Facilities Management, Human Resources, and Technical Training.
+39 Comprises four functional groups - Health and Safety, Facilities Management, Human Resources, and Technical Training.
 The Technical Training function is responsible for development and delivery of trades and compliance training to Service Providers who work on the national grid, and training of staff in the Operations Division.

-&lt;sup>46 Responsible for the development and implementation of organisation strategy and innovation.
+40 Responsible for the development and implementation of organisation strategy and innovation.
 The division incorporates strategy advisor roles, EMS Delivery, EMS Development, and Tradepoint teams, as well as the customer and commercial functions.
 Facing the opportunities and challenges of a changing electricity system, the Strategy function is focused on monitoring context, developing the strategy, and continuing to build our innovation methods and deliver innovation developments.

-&lt;sup>47 Transpower New Zealand Limited "Transpower Workforce Plan", p 1.
+41 Transpower New Zealand Limited "Transpower Workforce Plan", p 1.

-- 4.85 Transpower considers business support opex to be directly linked to its planned investment.
-Key drivers for the business support opex increase include: - 4.85.1 an increase in staff numbers and size of the work programme (this affects all elements of business support costs, including staff numbers and costs, legal and contractor fees, and office rental costs); - 4.85.2 the ICT capital plan; - 4.85.3 an increasing focus on stakeholder engagement; and - 4.85.4 the implementation of the transmission pricing methodology. - 4.86 We received one submission about our business support opex draft decision and additional supporting information from Transpower.
+- 4.73.1 an increase in staff numbers and size of the work programme (this affects all elements of business support costs, including staff numbers and costs, legal and contractor fees, and office rental costs); - 4.73.2 the ICT capital plan; - 4.73.3 an increasing focus on stakeholder engagement; and - 4.73.4 the implementation of the transmission pricing methodology.

-4.87 Our decision is to approve \$320.1 million of Transpower's proposed business support opex as prudent and efficient expenditure.
-This is a change to our draft decision after review of Transpower's submission and additional supporting information.
+4.74 Our draft decision is to approve \$317.3 million of Transpower's proposed business support opex.